vatpac-technology/sops/docs/terminal/perth.md

 	</figure>

 #### Perth Radar (PHR)
 PHR is responsible for the provision of FIS in Class G airspace within the PH TMA.
-The position is designed to reduce the workload of other TMA positions by obtaining a pilot's request, identify them, perform any necessary coordination, then hand them to the relevant controller who will issue clearance if appropriate.
+The role can be delegated to any TMA controller.
+The position is designed to reduce the workload of other TMA positions by obtaining a pilot's request, identifying them, performing any necessary coordination, then handing them to the relevant controller who will issue clearance if appropriate.
+[Explicit coordation requirements](#between-phr-and-tcu) exist between PHR and other TCU positions.

+!!! example
+    During a busy event, PHA is experiencing a high workload and wishes to delegate the PHR role to another controller who isn't as busy.
+PHD has a low workload and elects to perform the role.

 #### Pearce Airspace
 When **PEA TCU** is online, they assume responsibility for the airspace in R155A and R155B from `SFC` to `F160`.